ShenghaoLin/Multi-Paxo-Chat-System/README.md

 Run replica in batch mode: python replica_batch.py
 The consensus system is alive when p is small, for example, p = 0.01

-#
-Run replica seperately: python replica.py $replica_id
-And then there are 3 commands you can use: "Start", "Kill me" and "Skip slot".
-(Plese only use Start command after start all the replicas!)

-Run replica in batch mode: python replica_batch.py

-Run client seperately: python client.py $client_name
-(clients should have different names)

-Run client in batch mode: python client_batch.py

 # Update Log